- Brand name

 What it looks like

 SALOFALK granules are greyish-white cylindrical to round granules.
-It is available in 3 different strengths, 500 mg, 1 g and 1.5 g.
+It is available in 4 different strengths, 500 mg, 1 g, 1.5 g and 3 g.

-Each SALOFALK sachet contains 500 mg, 1 g or 1.5 g of the active ingredient, mesalazine.
+Each SALOFALK sachet contains 500 mg, 1 g, 1.5 g or 3 g of the active ingredient, mesalazine.

 They also contain the following inactive ingredients: